mongodb/docs/source/applications/aggregation.rst

 As a document, the result is subject to the current :ref:`BSON Document size <limit-maximum-bson-document-size>`.

+..
+OMMITED: as $out will not be available in 2.2
+..
-TODO $out is not going to be available in 2.2, so I'd eliminate this reference If you expect the aggregation framework to return a larger result, consider using the use the :agg:pipeline:`$out` pipeline operator to write the output to a collection.
+..
+If you expect the aggregation framework to return a larger result,
+.. consider using the use the :agg:pipeline:`$out` pipeline operator to
+.. write the output to a collection.

 Optimizing Performance
 ----------------------